 Above / At least one family of Naperville residents puts the big rock in their front yard to good use to celebrate all-American holidays!
-Just like that, the Plymouth Rock was turned into Jingle Bell Rock.
-(PN Photo, Nov.
-27, 2022)
+Just like that, the Plymouth Rock to commemorate Thanksgiving was turned into Jingle Bell Rock for the holidays.
+(PN Photo, Dec.
+16, 2022)

-Every Thanksgiving folks are reminded to be grateful for their neighbor’s creativity that celebrates the official holiday that dates back to Civil War days and President Lincoln’s Thanksgiving Proclamation in 1863, 32 years after Naperville was founded in 1831.
+For instance, every Thanksgiving folks are grateful for the tribute to the official holiday that dates back to Civil War days and President Lincoln’s Thanksgiving Proclamation in 1863, 32 years after Naperville was founded in 1831.

 The last Thursday in November also recognizes that the Mayflower Compact was a set of rules for self-governance established by the English settlers who traveled to the New World on the Mayflower in 1620.
 The Plymouth Colony began and a year later settlers gathered for the First Thanksgiving after their first harvest in the New World in the autumn of 1621.
 History reports the feast lasted three days and was attended by 90 Wampanoag Native American people and 53 Pilgrims.

-Below / PN’s past photos of “Plymouth Rock” reflect additions and alterations to the Thanksgiving scene from year to year.
+Below a few of PN’s past photos reflect additions and alterations to the scene from year to year.

 Rock along the Naperville Riverwalk